Melissa Mullin, Ph.D.

 Melissa Mullin earned her Ph.D in Educational Psychology with a specialization in Learning and Instruction from the University of California at Los Angeles.
 As the Director of the K & M Center in Santa Monica, CA. Melissa has been helping students, and their parents, learn for over 20 years.

-Bits of wisdom pass by Melissa’s desk everyday.
+Bits of wisdom pass by Melissa’s desk every day.
 Parents email and call with new research they find and questions they want her to answer.
-She continues to learn from both the insights parents share with her and from the ideas she gets while answering their questions.
+She continues to learn from the insights parents share with her and the ideas she gets while answering their questions.
 This blog is created to share that wisdom with all.

 Dr. Mullin provides expert advice in the following areas: